 In addition to his thirty years of experience as a class teacher, high school teacher, and educator of Waldorf teachers, Eugene has served as a consultant to Waldorf endeavors throughout the United States, as well as in Canada, England, Ireland, Mexico, Austria, and Italy.
 Over the past decade, he has worked in this capacity with over one hundred twenty-five schools, including public schools in the New York metropolitan region and Waldorf charter schools in the West.
 Eugene was awarded a prestigious Teaching Fellowship at the Carnegie Foundation for the Advancement of Teaching in Princeton, NJ, in which capacity he worked with public school teachers from across the nation.
 Eugene also worked closely with the late Ernest Boyer, the Foundation’s president, to establish new curricular ideas and methods.

 Eugene has lectured on innovative ideas in education at Harvard, Columbia, University of Tennessee Medical Center, Roehampton University in London, and the Aspen Institute.
-In 2006 he gave the first lectures on Waldorf education ever presented in Turkey, which may be viewed as Google videos.
+In 2006 he gave the first lectures on Waldorf education ever presented in Turkey, which may be viewed here.
 Eugene has also served as an Adjunct Instructor on the faculty of the Waldorf Masters Program at Touro University in Vallejo, California, focusing on educational issues facing public Waldorf schools in the United States.

 Eugene’s books and articles have been published widely in the United States and have been translated into German, Hungarian, Russian, Czech, Spanish, Portuguese and Italian.
 Over fifty of Eugene’s lectures and collections of student work are available at www.millennialchild.com.
 He is currently producing a series of introductory videos entitled Discover Waldorf Education, which may be viewed on YouTube.com.
 He has also pioneered the development of online Waldorf teacher conferences and workshops, which have been attended by hundreds of Waldorf practitioners worldwide.